ibm-cloud-docs/cloud-databases/reference-key-protect.md

 The Key Protect key needs to be identified by its full CRN, not just its ID.
 A key protect CRN is in the format `crn:v1:<...>:key:<id>`.
 {: .tip}

-## Using the Key Protect Key in the API
+## Using the Key Protect key in the API
 {: #key-using-api}
 {: api}